Course Portfolio

 • How do these entries reveal your development as a writer and/or reader?

-NOTE: ALL BLOG ENTRIES CAN BE INCLUDED ON ONE PAGE ON YOUR BLOG, AND YOU CAN WRITE ONE INTRODUCTION TO ALL OF THEM; YOU DO NOT NEED TO WRITE AN INTRODUCTION FOR EACH.
+NOTE: ALL JOURNAL ENTRIES/READER RESPONSES SHOULD BE GROUPED TOGETHER, AND YOU CAN WRITE ONE INTRODUCTION TO ALL OF THEM; YOU DO NOT NEED TO WRITE AN INTRODUCTION FOR EACH.

 Step 7